3D-Printed tooth crowns: a new era for dental repairs?

 Summary

-This study looks at how well 3D-printed crowns made from a ceramic-filled plastic material work for back teeth.
-Sixty adults who need a single crown on a back tooth will get one made with a 3D printer.
-Researchers will check the crown's look, fit, and function right after placement and again at 6 and 12 months.
+This study looks at how well 3D-printed resin nanoceramic crowns work for back teeth.
+Sixty adults who need a single crown will get one made with a 3D printer, and dentists will check the crown's look, fit, and function right after placement and again at 6 and 12 months.
+The goal is to see if these printed crowns are a good option for fixing back teeth.

 Get updates